Dog ear mites are small parasites, most commonly of a species called Otodectes cynotis, that feed on the wax, oils, and debris in dogs’ ears.

 Veterinarians may give antibiotics to dogs who show signs of secondary bacterial infection from self-inflicted wounds.

 If the infestation spreads to other parts of the skin outside of the ears, dogs may need specially formulated shampoo or topical powder to get rid of the infestation.
-Any other injuries, including hematomas or other injuries, will be treated accordingly.
+Any other injuries, including hematomas, will be treated accordingly.

 Has your dog ever suffered from ear mites?
 How did you get rid of them?
 Let us know in the comments below!